Ariel-Schwartz-254/Ariel-Schwartz-254/README.md

 Software Developer
 ------------------

 Welcome to my GitHub profile!
-As a Software developer, I'm on a mission to create intuitive and visually pleasing web applications.
-Explore my repositories to discover my projects, where I blend creativity with cutting-edge technologies to deliver outstanding user experiences.
+I'm currently transitioning my career towards data science, eager to leverage my existing skills as a software developer to build insightful and interactive data-driven applications.
+Explore my repositories to discover my past work in web development, where I focused on creating user-friendly and engaging experiences.
+Stay tuned as I embark on this exciting journey, adding projects that showcase my growing expertise in data analysis, machine learning, and data visualization.

 <!---*   🖥️  See my portfolio at [Ariel Schwartz](http://arielschwartz.com) --->
 *   🌍  I'm based in Tel Aviv, Israel